 Diamond A Ranch

-Formerly known as the Boquillas, or the 3V, the 770,000-acre Diamond A is considered the largest ranch in Arizona, owned by Harvey Dietrich and the Cholla Cattle Company.
+Formerly known as the Boquillas, or the 3V, the 770,000-acre Diamond A is considered the largest ranch in Arizona.
+Until recently, it was owned by Harvey Dietrich and the Cholla Cattle Company.
+Dietrich—a veritable cattle-industry icon—passed away at the age of 84 after contracting COVID-19 in 2020.

 Express UU Bar Ranch